wp-plugins/robots-meta/readme.txt

 Tags: meta,search engines,seo
 Requires at least: 2.2
 Tested up to: 2.3
-stable tag: 2.1
+stable tag: 2.2

 This plugin makes it easy to add the appropriate meta robots tags to your pages, as well as do some other SEO related actions.

 == Description ==

-There’s no easy way to add meta robots tags to WordPress pages, unless of course, when you install this plugin.
+There's no easy way to add meta robots tags to WordPress pages, unless of course, when you install this plugin.

 This plugin makes it possible (and very easy) to: